 This course combines both the electronic skills and writing skills necessary for the components of broadcast journalism.
-Students will apply classroom knowledge so as to cover news events 'in the field.'
+Students will apply classroom knowledge so as to cover news events "in the field."
 In doing so, students will develop ethical storytelling skills and sharpen critical thinking skills required for strong news decision making.
-Prerequisite: COMM 354.
+Prerequisite: COMM 253 or COMM 354.

-COMM 326 - Magazine Article Writing (3)
+COMM 326 - Magazine and Newspaper Feature Writing (3)